Video Graphics Array: Hardware design

-The color palette random access memory (RAM) and its corresponding digital-to-analog converter (DAC) were integrated into one chip (the RAMDAC) and the cathode-ray tube controller (CRTC) was integrated into a main VGA chip, which eliminated several other chips in previous graphics adapters, so VGA only additionally required external video RAM and timing crystals.
+The color palette random-access memory (RAM) and its corresponding digital-to-analog converter (DAC) were integrated into one chip (the RAMDAC) and the cathode-ray tube controller (CRTC) was integrated into a main VGA chip, which eliminated several other chips in previous graphics adapters, so VGA only additionally required external video RAM and timing crystals.

 This small part count allowed IBM to include VGA directly on the PS/2 motherboard, in contrast to prior IBM PC models – PC, PC/XT, and PC AT – which required a separate display adapter installed in a slot in order to connect a monitor.
-The term "array" rather than "adapter" in the name denoted that it was not a complete independent expansion device, but a single component that could be integrated into a system.
+The term array rather than adapter in the name denoted that it was not a completely independent expansion device, but a single component that could be integrated into a system.

-Unlike the graphics adapters that preceded it (MDA, CGA, EGA and many third-party options) there was initially no discrete VGA card released by IBM.
+Unlike the graphics adapters that preceded it (MDA, CGA, EGA and many third-party options), there was initially no discrete VGA card released by IBM.
 The first commercial implementation of VGA was a built-in component of the IBM PS/2, in which it was accompanied by 256 KiB of video RAM, and a new DE-15 connector replacing the DE-9 used by previous graphics adapters.
 IBM later released the standalone IBM PS/2 Display Adapter, which utilized the VGA but could be added to machines that did not have it built in.

 On some machines and cables, pin 9 was missing.
-Pin 9's purpose is to power an EEPROM chip in the monitor which tells the graphics card the capabilities on the monitor.
+Pin 9's purpose is to power an EEPROM chip in the monitor, which tells the graphics card the capabilities on the monitor.
 Systems or cables missing this are likely using an older version of VGA.